gridstack/gridstack.js/README.md

 - `auto` - if `false` it tells to do not initialize existing items (default: true)
 - `cell_height` - one cell height (default: 60)
 - `handle` - draggable handle selector (default: '.grid-stack-item-content')
+- `height` - maximum rows amount.
+Default is `0` which means no maximum rows
 - `float` - enable floating widgets (default: false)
 - `item_class` - widget class (default: 'grid-stack-item')
 - `min_width` - minimal width.
 If window width is less grid will be shown in one-column mode (default: 768)